 If you are used to running marathons or even a 5k run, you may not be able to do those things immediately if you have fibromyalgia pain.
 Instead, you may have to scale back your activity level to include gentler exercises on your muscles and joints, like swimming or yoga.

 Join a health club with a pool and participate in swimming or water aerobics.
 Exercising in water is a gentle form of exercise that will not be hard on your joints and will exercise your muscles much milder.
 Try to exercise in a pool with relatively warm water, as this will be soothing to your pain and make it easier to exercise.

 ► Physical Activity To Ease Fibromyalgia Pain

 Even though many people with fibromyalgia complain that sleep is no longer restorative, you should try to get at least seven to nine hours of sleep per night.

 The sleep will hopefully allow your muscles to rest.
 When you wake up, do some gentle stretching exercises in bed to avoid the typical morning stiffness of people with fibromyalgia.
 If you have difficulty getting to sleep, use good sleep hygiene techniques.

 Good sleep hygiene means sleeping in a dark and quiet room and going to bed simultaneously every night.
 If you need some noise, purchase a white noise machine to help lull you to sleep.
 Don’t drink alcohol or any beverages containing caffeine right before sleep, and don’t eat a big meal before trying to go to sleep.

 ► Get a Better Night's Sleep with Fibromyalgia.

 5. DO EXERCISES THAT RELIEVE STRESS

-If you choose a more gentle form of yoga, such as Hatha yoga, the poses will not be challenging, and you will feel as though you have done some decent exercise.
+If you choose a more gentle form of yoga, such as Hatha yoga, the poses will not be challenging, and you will feel like you have done some decent exercise.